Access Optics is now hiring!

-For nearly 20 years, Access Optics [AO] has developed innovative medical device and micro precision optics solutions to support customer discoveries, operations, and performance.
+For over 20 years, AO has developed innovative medical device and micro precision optics solutions to support customer discoveries, operations, and performance.

 Our innovations enable significant advancements within the medical device, robotic surgery, life sciences and analytical instrumentation industries.
-Access Optics is a family-owned, privately held Limited Liability Corporation.
+AO is a family-owned, privately held Limited Liability Corporation.

-With our connected platform of medical device assemblies, robotic surgical devices, micro optical imagers, and micro-scale cameras, Access Optics’ technology breakthroughs and micro imaging solutions provide an enduring platform for customer success.
+With our connected platform of medical device assemblies, robotic surgical devices, micro optical imagers, and micro-scale cameras, AO’s technology breakthroughs and micro imaging solutions provide an enduring platform for customer success.

 At AO, hiring and retaining talented employees is a top priority.
-Every employee plays an important role in the success of Access Optics.
+Every employee plays an important role in the success of AO.
 Our comprehensive employee benefits package is one way that AO attracts the best in the industry.

 - Private Medical Insurance

 - Competitive holidays and Christmas Shutdown